-- o The record should be compiled as documents relating to the selection of the response action are generated or received by the lead agency; - o The record should include documents that form the basis for the decision, whether or not they support the response selection; and a common of a comm - o The record should be a contemporaneous explanation of the basis for the selection of a response action.
+- The record should be compiled as documents relating to the selection of the response action are generated or received by the lead agency; - The record should include documents that form the basis for the decision, whether or not they support the response selection; and - o The record should be a contemporaneous explanation of the basis for the selection of a response action.

-The effort to establish adequate administrative records encompasses a vast array of people including: Administrative Record Coordinators, Remedial Project Managers (RPMs), On-Scene Coordinators (OSCs), enforcement staff, records management staff, Regional Counsel staff, Community Relations Coordinators (CRCs), other federal agencies, states, CERCLA contractors, and the public.2 This guidance will discuss the roles and responsibilities of these people and how they interact with one another.
+The effort to establish adequate administrative records encompasses a vast array of people including: Administraive Record Coordinators, Remedial Project Managers (RPMs), On-Scene Coordinators (OSCs), enforcement staff, records management staff, Regional Counsel staff, Community Relations Coordinators (CRCs), other federal agencies, states, CERCLA contractors, and the public.
+This guidance will discuss the roles and responsibilities of these people and how they interact with one another.